 - An imaging study is sometimes done during the stress test.
 An echocardiogram uses sound waves to show your heart's response to the stress.
-Myocardial perfusion imaging uses a radioactive dye that is injected.
-A camera records the flow of the dye through your heart to see how the stress affects it.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Myocardial perfusion imaging uses a radioactive liquid that is injected.
+A camera records the flow of the liquid through your heart to see how the stress affects it.
+Tell the caregiver if you have ever had an allergic reaction to contrast liquid.

 After your test: